‘Bangsar South’ officially reverts to Kg Kerinchi in win for identity, tradition | Malay Mail

 Fast forward, Fahmi said he was deeply affected when a local resident inquired why the local secondary school SMK Seri Pantai that was being upgraded had its address rebranded from Kampung Kerinchi to Bangsar South.

-“Locals began to questioned the name change and a lot of them wanted the original name to reverted,” he said.
+“Locals began to question the name change and a lot of them wanted the original name to reverted,” he said.

 Fahmi had then hoped that reverting the name could have been done within 100 days of him taking office, but he admitted that his parliamentarian duties and setting up his service centre took up most of his time.